martinpallmann/gchat/docs/index.md

 # Google Chat API

 add `libraryDependencies += "de.martinpallmann.gchat" %% "gchat-bot" % "@VERSION@"`
-do your build.sbt and implement the `de.martinpallmann.gchat.bot.Bot` trait.
+to your build.sbt and implement the `Bot` trait.

 Like so, maybe: